 Finding the answers to these and other similar questions by estimating and visualizing the potential addressable market can aid DAT manufacturers and global health stakeholders in developing long-term strategies to navigate and influence this emerging market.

-Understanding the PAM for TB
+Understanding the potential adressable market for TB

-The potential addressable market for TB is the total theoretical need for TB treatment adherence support globally that could be met through use of DAT.
+The potential addressable market (also called PAM) for TB is the total theoretical need for TB treatment adherence support globally that could be met through use of DAT.
 Epidemiological models of annual TB incidence indicate that, in 2019, ~9 million people experienced a case of active TB and had need for TB treatment.
 This is the maximum market size for DAT in TB treatment.

 The potential addressable market is visualized below.
 Use the interactive diagrams to explore the distribution of the global PAM for TB by DAT across countries and WHO regions.
 Select WHO region(s) in the bar chart to apply filters on the map.
 Hover over elements to review data in detail.